bfiloteo/LibraryDatabase/README.md

 ## To run Code

+Demo run through of this set up at the Library Database Runthrough Setup video.

 You need vscode and mysql-connector-j downloaded. mysql-connector-j version used: 8.3.0.
 Update vscode to latest version too.
 Use JDK 22 and above.
 Have MYSQL installed of course.

 Clone the github repository in vscode.
 Have MYSQL shell and Java installed in vscode.